 5 New Year's resolutions for gardeners

-Here are some easy gardening goals to consider adding to your list of resolutions for 2013.
+Here are some easy gardening goals to consider adding to your list of resolutions.

 Wed, Dec 26, 2012 at 10:17 AM

-If you’re among the almost 50 percent of Americans who statistics show make New Year’s resolutions, be sure to remember gardening when setting your goals for 2013.
+If you’re among the almost 50 percent of Americans who statistics show make New Year’s resolutions, be sure to remember gardening when setting your goals for next year.
 In fact, consider putting gardening at the top of your list.

 Gardening can help you achieve some of the other resolutions that are often at the top of resolution lists, such as slowing down from the hectic pace, living a simpler life, exercising and losing weight.

-To help you get started, here are five goals to consider adding to your list of New Year’s resolutions for 2013:
+To help you get started, here are five goals to consider adding to your list of New Year’s resolutions:

 - If you’re not a gardener, become one.
 You don’t even have to have a yard.
 Condo and apartment dwellers might be surprised to know how many flowers, herbs and small vegetables they can grow in pots.
-Non-gardeners might also be surprised to learn that gardening is exercise.
+Beginning gardeners might also be surprised to learn that gardening is exercise and gardening is good for you in other ways as well.
 Like all exercises, gardening will help you burn calories while helping you reduce stress and unplug.
 It will also teach you patience — after all, you can’t hurry Mother Nature!

 - Reduce your lawn area.
 Lawns are high-maintenance money pits.
 If you replace some of your grass with shrubs, perennials or even vegetables, you’ll spend less time behind the lawn mower and less money on fertilizing, watering during droughts and re-seeding in the spring or fall.
 You can even begin this project now by organically killing a portion of your lawn.
 All you have to do is select an area of grass and smother it with compost and aged manure or “burn it up” by solarizing it under plastic sheets.
 By spring, the area should be ready for planting and mulching.